 Jim: You would do their movie posters.

 Morgan: …God telling her.
 She said, “I think you should go get a job at the art store, the local art store.”
-And I thought – she goes, “I think you’ll meet somebody important.
+She goes, “I think you’ll meet somebody important.
 That’d be the right place to go.”
-So I thought, “OK, I’ll go get a job there.”
+So, I thought, “Okay, I’ll go get a job there.”
 And I worked there for seven months.
 Nothing happened.
 I thought my mom was crazy.
 She…

 Jim: How old are you at this point?